NERSC/buildtest-nersc/README.md

 First time around you should discover all buildspecs this can be done via ``buildtest buildspec find``.
 Please consider checking
 [**buildspecs_roots**](https://buildtest.readthedocs.io/en/devel/configuring_buildtest.html#buildspec-roots) in your configuration to root of buildtest-cori repo so you can discover Cori test.
-If you are able to get this far you should see a lot more tests
+If you are able to get this far you should see a lot more tests.
+The ``--clear`` will force rebuild your buildspec cache.

 ```